RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Audio/SetSfxAttributes.md

 ## Parameters
 `sfx`

-:   The slot of the sound effect.
+:   The slot of the sound effect to set the values for.
 It's recommended to the `SfxName` alias for this.

 `loopCount`